noah1510/libtrainsim/docs/track_definition.md

 If this is true the Track will no longer return the begin and end of the track as a stop.
 This is only considered if stops are defined.
-If there are no stops this will always be treaded as false.
+If there are less that 2 stops this will always be treated as false.
 By default this is false.

 #### undergroundData